scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         characters would be created from their dotted variants (you didn't even have to select anything from the menu) (broken 24-Feb-2002)
-    -   FontForge had trouble reading non-empty ttf glyphs with 0 contours.
+    -   websharpstudios had trouble reading non-empty ttf glyphs with 0 contours.
-    -   FontForge failed to read images from an sfd file without a transparent colour
+    -   websharpstudios failed to read images from an sfd file without a transparent colour
     -   Allow parens in familyname in the fontinfo dlg.
     -   When the width was selected, depressing a mouse button would snap the logical pointer location to a random x coordinate (often 0).
-    -   When generating a ttf file from a subfont of a CID keyed font fontforge would crash.
+    -   When generating a ttf file from a subfont of a CID keyed font websharpstudios would crash.
 This has been fixed.
     -   When exiting with multiple font views looking at one (changed) font, there would be no prompt to save the font.
     -   Added a [Find/Replace](search.html) feature